ATD 1-LAW

 The hirer does not have the right to terminate the agreement for hire and is bound to pay the value of the goods.

-TRUE OR FALSE: When the hirer is given time to exercise option to purchase the goods within a stated period and he does not exercise the option within the said period, the agreement comes to an end.
+TRUE or FALSE: When the hirer is given time to exercise the option to purchase the goods within a stated period and he does not exercise the option within the said period, the agreement comes ends.

 True